cyberark/conjur-spring-boot-sdk/README.md

 ## Contributing

 We welcome contributions of all kinds to this repository.
-For instructions on how to get started and descriptions of our development workflows, please see our [contributing guide](CONTRIBUTING.md).
+For instructions on how to get started and descriptions of our development workflows, see our [contributing guide](CONTRIBUTING.md).

 ## License